Hale County, Alabama: Tourism

-Greensboro, the county seat, is home to the 'Safe House Museum'.
+Greensboro, the county seat, is home to the Safe House Black History Museum.
 On March 21, 1968, Martin Luther King Jr. attended a meeting at Greensboro's St. Matthew Church, and then spent the night in this house where he sought refuge from the Ku Klux Klan.
-The museum reveals the struggle for equality for African Americans in Alabama, and its curator, Ms. Theresa Burroughs, was both a family friend of King, and a foot soldier in the Civil Rights Movement.
+The museum reveals the struggle for equality for African Americans in Alabama, and its founder, Theresa Burroughs, was both a family friend of King, and a foot soldier in the Civil Rights Movement.
 Historically William Burns Paterson had set up Tullibody Academy for African Americans in Greensboro.

 Greensboro is also home to a large number of antebellum-era houses and churches, including some that are listed on the National Register of Historic Places such as Glencairn and Magnolia Grove.

+Education

+All residents in the county are in the Hale County School District.